obsidian-tasks-group/obsidian-tasks/docs/Reference/Formats/About Formats.md

 > [!released]
 > Introduced in Tasks X.Y.Z.

-You can chose the format that Tasks will use to read and write data on task lines:
+You can now chose the format that Tasks will use to read and write data on task lines:

 ![Screenshot of the settings option to select Task Format](settings-task-format.png)

-> [!Warning]
-> Currently tasks only supports one format at a time.
->
-> If you select the dataview format, Tasks will no longer read any of its own Emoji signifiers.
->
-> We are tracking this in [issue #1891](https://github.com/obsidian-tasks-group/obsidian-tasks/issues/1891).

 ## Supported formats